-The courses give an opportunity to students to learn about the customer driven technical innovation and product prototyping, to gain a more detailed knowledge of how the process works, so that they can apply it later in their professional life.
+The courses give an opportunity to students to learn about customer-driven technical innovation and product prototyping, to gain a more detailed knowledge of how the process works, so that they can apply it later in their professional life.
 Also, a more complete perspective on the customer need, design process and prototyping.
-Th experiential and interactive learning in this program will enhance students’ educational path.
+The experiential and interactive learning in this program will enhance students’ educational path.

 These intro courses are designed to enhance the basic understanding for students across the entire University who wish to learn about technical innovation, product prototyping, the culture of entrepreneurship, and who want to bring advancement and a better future to their communities.

-- GE 2010 - Introduction to Customer-Driven Technical Innovation – Silicon Valley : Studies the role of engineering innovation in addressing customer needs in early start-up and the need to conceive successful innovative engineering design as part of a commercialization strategy.
+- GE2010 - Introduction to Customer-Driven Technical Innovation – Silicon Valley : Studies the role of engineering innovation in addressing customer needs in early start-ups and the need to conceive successful innovative engineering design as part of a commercialization strategy.
 Emphasizes understanding how engineering innovation can meet real technical market needs and how to gather the necessary, relevant technical information early in the innovation process to produce a successful engineering design.
-Uses a series of practical engineering design projects to demonstrate how students can assess the technical capabilities of the start-up in producing an innovative design, how to communicate with customers in an iterative engineering design process, and how to correspondingly design and innovate to meet customer technical requirements.
+Uses a series of practical engineering design projects to demonstrate how students can assess the technical capabilities of the start-up in producing an innovative design, how to communicate with customers in an iterative engineering design process and how to correspondingly design and innovate to meet customer technical requirements.
+Taught in Silicon Valley.

-- GE 2030 - Introduction to Product Prototyping – Silicon Valley : Seeks to develop in-depth knowledge and experience in prototyping by focusing on engineering processes and instrumentation that are used in different industries.
+- GE2030 - Introduction to Product Prototyping – Silicon Valley : Seeks to develop in-depth knowledge and experience in prototyping by focusing on engineering processes and instrumentation that are used in different industries.
 Studies the prototyping cycle, from initial process flow and sketching to prototype development to testing and analysis, with an emphasis on iteration.
-Analyzes how different kinds of engineering prototypes can address design and user-interface needs vs. functional needs, such as looks-like and works-like prototypes.
+Analyzes how different kinds of engineering prototypes can address design and user-interface needs versus functional needs, such as looks-like and works-like prototypes.
 Offers students an opportunity to obtain operating knowledge of methods including 3D printing, SolidWorks, off-the-shelf hardware-software interfaces, simulation, embedded systems, product testing, prototype analysis, and prototype iteration.
+Taught in Silicon Valley.

-Northeastern Tuition and DOC Fee Includes: 8 Northeastern credits, roundtrip airfare from Boston, accommodations for program duration, international security and emergency support, and program related expenses (local transportation, field trips, excursions and some group meals)
+Northeastern Tuition and DOC Fee Includes: 8 Northeastern credits, accommodations for program duration, international security and emergency support, and program related expenses (local transportation, field trips, excursions and some group meals)